 The Harmed Suburban Five is a coalition of parents, teachers and administrators fighting for funding equity for New York’s Ossining, Port Chester, Glen Cove, Riverhead and Westbury school districts.

 For the last decade these five school districts have faced a severe funding shortage — increasing class sizes, impacting graduation rates, and threatening critical programs like Pre-K, science classes and Advanced Placement courses.
-They currently receive less than 50 percent of the Foundation Aid funding they’re entitled to.
+Despite increased enrollment and a decrease in community wealth, they currently receive less than 55 percent of the Foundation Aid funding they’re entitled to.
 The Harmed Suburban Five are united in calling on state lawmakers to increase Foundation Aid funding levels to the state average of 80 percent.

 Time until the end of the fiscal year budget

 Contact Your Legislators

 The funding shortages in Ossining, Glen Cove, Port Chester, Riverhead and Westbury school districts are hurting students and threatening essential programs.

 Tell Albany to fulfill its financial obligation to our schools and our children and fund New York’s school districts equitably.

 Senator David Carlucci

 Senator James Gaughran

 Senator Shelley Mayer